Bodrum Ephesus Tour

 Ephesus Antique City

 Ephesus, which was one of the most famous cities of ancient ages, has been located near the bay where Little Menderes River poured its water to the sea.
-Ephesus went down in history as a great city due to its arable land, being a great port opened to east, an important religious center for both polytheistic and Christianity.
+Ephesus went down in history as a great city due to its arable land, being a great port opened to the east, and an important religious center for both polytheistic and Christianity.
 Many famous science and art people grew up in this city.
-Some of them are dream interpreter Artemidorus, Poet Callinos and Hipponax, Philosopher Herakleitos, Artist Parrhasius and Grammarian Zenodotos.
-Although 20% of the antique Ephesus city has been excavated up to now, it is the largest ancient city in the world as a visitable area and most attractive ruin for the tourists in our country.
+Some of them are dream interpreter Artemidorus, Poet Callinos and Hipponax, Philosopher Herakleitos, Artist Parrhasius, and Grammarian Zenodotos.
+Although 20% of the antique Ephesus city has been excavated up to now, it is the largest ancient city in the world is a visitable area and the most attractive ruin for the tourists in our country.

 Selçuk Ephesus Museum